• Skip to main content

 Do I need to schedule in advance?

 Yes.
 All volunteer visits MUST be scheduled in advance.
 Due to health and safety regulations, there are no exceptions to this rule.
-After you schedule your volunteer visit online, you will receive a confirmation email which will include specific information about your volunteer assignment, directions to the San Diego Food Bank warehouse or special event project site, and a list of our policies and procedures.
+Please note that signing up is a 2-step process: account creation and then individual shift registration.
+After you schedule your volunteer visit online, you will receive a confirmation email which will include specific information about your shift, directions to the San Diego Food Bank warehouse or project site, and a list of our policies and procedures.

 Do you have specific time commitments?